ksedgwic/noshtastic/docs/posts/negentropy-for-noshtastic.md

 This model **doesn’t fit Noshtastic**, where nodes **broadcast** rather than communicate in strict pairs.
 I made several key changes:
 - Nodes **don’t run to completion** but instead **sync incrementally** and over time achieve full content synchronization.
-- Instead of accumulating "have" and "need" lists, Noshtastic nodes **immediately broadcast** any "have" content (notes that are needed by others) as soon as it is recognized.
+- Instead of accumulating "have" and "need" lists, Noshtastic nodes **immediately broadcast** any "have" content (notes that are needed by others) as soon as they are recognized.
 - Nodes **respond to negentropy packets from any/all nodes in range**, leading to a **parallel concurrent overlapping negentropy session**.
 - All nodes assert `set_initiator`, making them effectively **clients** in every exchange.